Is This The Perfect Movie For

 Advertisement

-The Discovery places its emphasis on the population most difficult to emphasize with: the perpetrators.
+The Discovery places its emphasis on the population most difficult to emphasise with: the perpetrators.

 That’s not to say that The Discovery isn’t compelling like Black Mirror.
 But with its lofty twists and aching questions, philosophy — not people — becomes The Discovery's most interesting feature.